KrisztaT/bookswap/README.md

 ![User story 2](./docs/Trello_us2_update_eod_2023-07-12.png)
 ![User story 3](./docs/Trello_us3_update_2023-07-12.png)
 ![User story 3](./docs/Trello_us3_update_eod_2023-07-12.png)

-## B - Trello Board Updates

-Trello was continued to us as task delegation with tickets assigned to me labelled with difficulty level and corresponding Git commits, so Jozsef was able to track the project progress and visually see what I was talking about during out daily standups.

 The application was deployed early to resolve issues as soon as possible regarding the deployment.
 ![Deployment](./docs/trello_part_b/Trello_deployment_%202023-07-17.png)